Salabat Jung: Conquest of Northern Circars by the French

 At this period a Mughal Governor Jafar Ali, was in charge of the revenue administration of the Circars.
 So it was settled that if Jafar Ali, failed to remit the revenues to Bussy within the stipulated time, the sum should be made good from the treasury of the Nizam.
 Secondly, the safety of the person of Salabat Jung was entrusted to the care of the French, and further, it was agreed that the Nizam should not interfere in the administration of the Subah of Carnatic.
 It was also mutually agreed, that in matters of general administration also, the Nizam should govern the country in accordance with the wishes of De Bussy.
-Bussy in his turn agreed to support and befriend Syed Lashkar Khan.
+De Bussy in his turn agreed to support and befriend Syed Lashkar Khan.
 Soon after receiving the patent for the Sarkars, Bussy, instructed the French agent at Machilipatnam to take charge of those territories, and he dispatched 150 Europeans and 2500 Sipahis to French commander Moracin at Machilipatnam, to bring those territories under the French control.